Skip to main content

 6. Daily Protocol

-* Click Here for the "Home Care Regimen for Optimal Tooth and Gum Health" Info Sheet
+* Click Here for the "Home Care Routine for Optimal Tooth and Gum Health" Info Sheet

 The goal is to remove plaque/biofilm from all areas with the right products and techniques - customized for each individual's needs - and nourish the teeth with the right natural products.